poshjosh/chinomsoikwuagwu.com/2020/03/09/AWS-Certifications_Part-1_Certified-solutions-architect-associate.md

 - The Associate Certificates

-  * AWS Certified Solutions Architect�associate
+  * AWS Certified Solutions Architect associate
-  * AWS Certified Developer�associate
+  * AWS Certified Developer associate
-  * AWS Certified SysOps Administrator�associate
+  * AWS Certified SysOps Administrator associate

 - The Speciality/Professional Certificates

-  * AWS Certified DevOps Engineer�professional
+  * AWS Certified DevOps Engineer professional
-  * AWS Certified Solutions Architect�professional
+  * AWS Certified Solutions Architect professional

 Note that this route does not include the AWS Certified Cloud Practitioner exam, as it�s not a terribly technical exam and essentially just covers a basic understanding of the AWS platform.
 I recommend folks in technical roles to start with the AWS Certified Solutions Architect�associate exam and move on from there.